 Where Can I Start Searching for Data Entry Jobs?

-I’ve got a great page on my site to get you started on that search.
-I list companies that hire data entry workers and I’ve reviewed many of these companies so that you can get even more details.
+I've got a great page on my site to get you started on that search.
+I list companies that hire data entry workers and I've reviewed many of these companies so that you can get even more details.
 So I would start here.
 Be sure to bookmark that page, so that you can check back often to see what new companies I have found.
+As well, I am always posting new job leads on the job board.

 I Can't Find Anything

 It can be discouraging.
 I understand.
-There are have been many writing jobs that I have failed to snag and I took it personally.
+There have been many writing jobs that I have failed to snag and I took it personally.
 Now I just take it as a lesson to learn and improve.
 With data entry, continue to hone your typing skills, maybe get a certification or two.
 If there is an online class or community college class near you, take an MS Office class or specifically Excel.

 Every step brings up your odds of getting hired because it gives you an edge over anyone that hasn't achieved those goals.